Uintah County, Utah: Economy

 The extraction of natural resources, including oil, natural gas, phosphate, and gilsonite constitute primary economic activity of Uintah County.
 There is some agriculture in Uintah County, primarily focusing on raising cattle and sheep and cultivating alfalfa.

 A significant portion of west Uintah County is taken up by the Uintah and Ouray Indian Reservation.
 The Ute Tribe's headquarters is in Fort Duchesne.
 Much of the rest of the county is land owned by the Ashley National Forest and the Bureau of Land Management.
 There is relatively little private land in the county.

 The Discovery of significant dinosaurs and other pre-historic remains on the eastern edge of the county caused nationwide interest, which culminated in the establishment of Dinosaur National Monument.
 In addition to the large Visitor Center at the Monument's Jensen site, a natural history museum, the Utah Field House of Natural History State Park Museum, showcasing some of the area's finds, was established in Vernal by the State of Utah.

 Transportation

 Airport

 Located in southeastern Vernal, the Vernal Regional Airport provides daily scheduled air service to Denver, Colorado via Denver International Airport.
 Service is provided through United Express, operated by Skywest airlines.
 Fixed-Base Operator (FBO) service is available.

-Attractions

-Special events

-The Games, Animations, and More Convention (GAM) (formerly Games, Anime, and More (G.A.M.)), a biannual fan convention, is a multi-genre convention having retro video games (such as those for classic Nintendo and SEGA video game consoles), semi-contemporary video games (such as those for the Xbox 360 video game console), card games, cartoons, superhero costumes, miniatures, tournaments, tabletop gaming, and other gaming and "nerd culture" activities.

-The GAM Convention is typically held once or more per year in Uintah County.
-In 2015 it was the first anime convention held in Vernal as well as the first video gaming convention held there, making it the first convention of its type in Vernal.
-In 2016 it was held in Naples for the first time, making GAM the first convention of its type in the city of Naples.
-It has previously been sponsored by Showalter Ford, a local vehicle dealership.

-Politics and Government
+Politics and government

 Since 1896 when Utah was admitted to The Union, Uintah County has voted for the Democratic presidential nominee eight times: twice from 1896 to 1900, once in 1916, and five times from 1932 to 1948.
 Only once has the majority voted for a "third party" candidate, that being Theodore Roosevelt in 1912.
-Since 1948, like most of Utah, Uintah County has trended powerfully Republican.
+Since 1948, like most of Utah, Uintah County has voted Republican by substantial margins.